 Configuring Web Synchronization

-Configure a merge publication to allow Web synchronization.
+- Configure a publication to allow Web synchronization.

-Before you configure Web synchronization, we recommend that you read the "Security Best Practices for Web Synchronization" section in this topic.
+Before you configure Web synchronization, we recommend that you read "Security Best Practices for Web Synchronization" later in this topic.
 For more information about Web synchronization security, see Security Architecture for Web Synchronization.

 Configuring the Computer That Is Running IIS

 Web synchronization requires that you install and configure IIS.
 After you enable a publication, configure the computer that is running IIS to support Web synchronization.
 For a more information about IIS installation, see the IIS documentation.

 - SQL Server Management Studio: How to: Configure IIS for Web Synchronization